 Tip: Use More Than One App

-I always advise my clients to use more than one app or website when it comes to online dating.
-In fact, I recommend downloading a few different free apps and seeing which one works best — or better — for you.
+I always advise my clients to use more than one app or website when it comes to online dating (here’s a list of free dating sites and apps).
+In fact, I recommend downloading a few different apps and seeing which one works best — or better — for you.

 Some apps, like Bumble or Hinge, are more geared toward people looking exclusively for long-term relationships, whereas apps like Tinder have garnered a reputation as being more of a hookup app.
 That doesn’t mean you shouldn’t use Tinder — just be aware of that stigma.

 Moreover, one of the ways to be successful on dating apps has nothing to do with your height, but how compelling of a profile you create, how strategic you are with your photos, and how you make yourself stand out when matching with messages.